Screen time for children: How much is too much?

 Whether we like it or not, technology is now a part of any parent’s daily life.
 From keeping your little monsters quiet with an iPad on a long car journey, to tearing them away from their PlayStation when it’s time for bed, we can’t escape the fact that technology has changed the way we raise our children.

 But even though the rise of tech has made things a lot easier for parents, it’s also made things even more challenging.
+Many parents understandably worry that creative play, outdoor activity and imaginary friends have been sidelined in the digital age.
 Not only is the latest ‘must have’ tech for your child not cheap, but there have been studies that indicate that increased screen time can affect a child physically and mentally, with warnings that it can disturb a child’s cognition and raise their blood pressure.

 So just how does the time our children spend on the latest gadgets like smart phones, tablets and game consoles affect family life?
 We surveyed 1,000 parents in the UK to get their opinions about the positives and negatives of raising a child with so much readily available smart technology.